Skip to main content

 Consult Dr. Ash

 The best running clubs in Philly include the Fishtown Beer Runners (Thursdays at 7 PM), South Philly Striders (weekday mornings at 6:15 AM), and Manayunk Running Club for hill work.
-Group running boosts accountability, lowers stress hormones, and adds the safety of numbers, especially at night.
+Group running boosts accountability, lowers stress hormones, and adds the safety of numbers, particularly at night.
 There is a club for almost every pace and goal.

-Running can be a solo sport, but in Philadelphia it works more like a team sport.
-The data backs this up.
-Social connection is one of the strongest levers for a long, healthy life, on par with your VO2 max, which is the best measure of cardio fitness.
-In my practice of Medicine 3.0, I treat community as part of your medical care, not a nice extra.
+In my practice of Medicine 3.0, I treat community as part of your medical care rather than a nice extra.
 Long-term loneliness drives up cortisol (the body's main stress hormone) and pushes the body into low-grade inflammation.
 A running club solves two problems at once.
 You get the Zone 2 cardio your heart and mitochondria need, plus the bonding chemistry of moving with other people.
 In Philly, we add one more layer to that, the post-run gathering.

 The science: the runner's high is better with company

 Oxytocin and endorphins together make a stronger neurochemical reward.
-Here is what the research suggests about group movement.

 • Synchrony.
 Moving in time with other people releases more endorphins than moving alone.
 Researchers think this is an old bonding mechanism, similar to drumming or dance.